AI-team-UoA/GreekQA-platform/README.md

 #### Note
 For this step, you need to contact one of the supervisors of the project to get the configuration variables.\
 Alternatively, you need to:
-- setup your own [Firebase Web App](https://firebase.google.com) including Authentication and Firestore,
+- setup your own [Firebase Web App](https://firebase.google.com) (including Authentication and Firestore),
 - register for [reCAPTCHA v3](https://www.google.com/recaptcha/about).

 ## Available Scripts